DanielRudrich/ABComparisonPlugin/README.md

 make
 ```

-If you don't have the VST2 SDK or can't get it, you still can build the plug-in as VST3: simply open the `CMakeLists.txt` and replace the `VST` with `VST3` within the `juce_add_plugin` call.
-However, VST3 has a little problem with so many channels.
-So in most DAWs you can only get 24 channels, instead of 64 like with VST...
+If you don't have the VST2 SDK or can't get it, you still can build the plug-in as VST3: simply open the `CMakeLists.txt` and append `VST3` to the `ABC_TARGETS` variable.
+However, VST3 doesn't support as many channels as VST2, so be aware of that when using the plug-in.

 ```sh
 mkdir build
 cd build